 For cleaning sensitive surfaces or high-priced workpieces (such as a watch), laser marking spray is a necessity.
-Prior to first time use, it is important to become familiarized with marking solutions as they are classified as hazardous materials, and need to be handled as such.
-Make sure to adhere to the corresponding safety regulations, so that you as the laser operated are protected as well as your employees remain safe.
+Prior to first time use, it is essential to become familiarized with marking solutions as they are classified as hazardous materials and should be handled as such.
+It is of the utmost importance to adhere to the corresponding safety regulations so all individuals operating the laser machine remain safe and are not exposed to potentially toxic chemicals.

-Without the use of laser marking solutions, CO2 laser machines are not compatible for marking metals due to fact that they offer wavelengths of only 10.6 µm.
-A higher laser power as well as slower processing speed is also required for the metal to even react to the laser.
-This results in an excess of energy being introduced into the material, allowing it to heat up and become deformed.
-The resulting details on the engraving, such as small fonts, cannot even be seen.
+Without the use of coating sprays, CO2 laser machines are not compatible for processing blank metals due to fact that they offer wavelengths of only 10.6 µm.
+Therefore, a higher laser power as well as slower processing speed is required for the metal to react to the laser.
+This can result in an excess of energy and heat being applied to the workpiece, which can lead to material deformity as well as fine details and small fonts to be illegible.

 In terms of productivity, efficiency and quality, using a fiber laser machine is the ideal solution for marking metals.
-Compared to using a CO2 laser with marking solutions, a fiber laser requires no additional preparation or follow-up when processing metals, and the finished product will be uniform and precise even with the finest intricacies.
+Compared to using a CO2 laser machine with coating sprays, a fiber laser requires no additional material prep when processing metals and the finished product is uniform and precise with even the finest intricacies clearly legible.

 Fiber lasers are offered in a few styles, including as a laser plotter in the Speedy series as well as in the form of galvo lasers in the SpeedMarker series.

 Determining whether a laser plotter or a galvo laser will better suit your business needs will ultimately depend on what the laser machine is being used for, as well as your specific application requirements.

 Comparing the processing times between the various machine styles and marking methods